acpguedes/acpguedes.github.io/_posts/2024-07-28-rag-postgres-tutorial.md

         return None
 ```

-## Step 3: Generating Embeddings with OpenAI API
+### Step 3: Generating Embeddings with OpenAI API

-Create a class to generate embeddings using the OpenAI API.
-The method `embed_documents` allows setting the model, with a default of "text-embedding-3-large":
+The class below generates embeddings using the OpenAI API.
+The `embed_documents` method allows specifying a model, with the default being `"text-embedding-3-large"`:

 ```python
 import openai